farrrukhmobeen01-tech/Prison-Management-System/README.md

-# 🚀 Muhammad Imran Riaz
+# 🚀 M Farrukh Mubeen

-Hi, I'm **Muhammad Imran Riaz** – a passionate programmer from Pakistan 🇵🇰.
+Hi, I'm **M Farrukh Mubeen** – a passionate programmer from Pakistan 🇵🇰.
 I love building efficient and creative solutions using code.
 Whether it's web development, problem solving, or exploring new technologies – I'm always up for the challenge.

 ---